-California is a state that takes fault into account when deciding who is responsible when a minor to major accident takes place.
+California is a state that takes each party’s actions into account when deciding who is responsible when an accident takes place.
 Therefore, motorcyclists have the same burden of proof as drivers operating behind passenger vehicles.
 Comparative fault laws allow an accident victim to obtain compensation despite being partially at fault for an accident.
-This article further explains how the percentage of fault law can impact your case.
+This article further explains how the percentage of fault law can impact the size of your settlement.

 Vehicle Damage Due to Poor Road Conditions: Who Is Liable?